Karl Ohs: Political career

 Ohs political involvement was sparked when he attended Willie Nelson's Farm Aid conference in St. Louis in September 1986.
 Carrying the vital spirit sparked by meeting with farmers and ranchers from all over the United States, Ohs returned home and began searching for ways and means of increasing economic options for Montana agriculture.
-In 1988, Ohs and nine other Montana ranchers and farmers formed MAGPI, Montana Agricultural Producers, Inc. Ohs served as Chairman of MAGPI, leading the company's exploration of alternative products and alternative markets.
+In 1988, Ohs and nine other Montana ranchers and farmers formed Montana Agricultural Producers, Inc. (MAGPI).
+Ohs served as Chairman of MAGPI, leading the company's exploration of alternative products and alternative markets.

 For MAGPI, alternative crops had to be accompanied by alternative markets.
 "No sense in growing it if you can't sell it and make a profit," Ohs often said.
 In 1989 and 1990, Ohs traveled throughout Montana, educating and encouraging farmers to consider canola as a contract crop, much as they did for barley.
 MAGPI also promoted production of weed seed-free hay, participating in programs to require only weed seed-free hay on US Forest Service and State owned lands: "It's win-win all ? [sic] way around: we need to get after our noxious weeds here in Montana and we need to find crops farmers can grow that have a market."

 Ohs served in the Montana House of Representatives in 1995, 1997, and 1999.
 During the 1997 and 1999 sessions, he served as Majority Whip.
 During his time in the Montana State Legislature, Ohs sponsored the legislation that resulted in the purchase, by the state, of the Bovey properties in Virginia City and Nevada City, keeping the history and artifacts of Virginia and Nevada Cities accessible to future generations.
-Prior to his involvement in state politics, Ohs served 7 years on the Harrison, Montana school board (1978–1984).
-Running successfully for Lieutenant Governor in 2000 with gubernatorial candidate Judy Martz, Ohs was an active member of the administration, taking a leadership role is resolving complex or controversial issues facing the state including serving as chairman of the Governor's Drought Advisory Committee during drought years and chairing the K-12 Public School Renewal Commission working across party lines to solve the Montana public schools' funding problems.
+Prior to his involvement in state politics, Ohs served from 1978 to 1984 on the Harrison, Montana school board.
+Running successfully for Lieutenant Governor in 2000 with gubernatorial candidate Judy Martz, Ohs was an active member of the administration, taking a leadership role is resolving complex or controversial issues facing the state including serving as chairman of the Governor's Drought Advisory Committee during drought years and chairing the K-12 Public School Renewal Commission working across party lines to solve the funding problems of Montana public schools.

 Ohs was best known for his role in peacefully ending the Montana Freeman standoff near Jordan, Montana.
 In 1996, asked for help by a former ranch hand whose daughter and granddaughter were inside, Ohs served as principal negotiator making 19 separate trips into the Freeman compound.
 His involvement earned him the 1998 The Louis E. Peters Memorial Service Award given by the FBI for public service.
 His efforts also served as a model for FBI handling of similar situations and Ohs traveled to Washington, D.C. to help the FBI develop negotiator training programs based on his experiences.